 2) Then there’s the property itself.
 Is it a detached single-family unit, or a condo?
 Your primary home, or an investment property?
 All those factors can affect your rate.

 3) The type of mortgage you’re getting matters too.
 You can get loans with different payment terms, such as 15-year or 30-year fixed mortgages, which means you lock in the same interest rate and monthly payment amount for the life of the loan.
 There are also adjustable-rate mortgages, which have a fixed rate for a set period (such as 5, 7, or 10 years), after which rates adjust each year according to the market.
 Depending on what kind of loan you’re looking for, the available rates will be different, as noted by Empower Federal Credit Union.

 4) Your credit score plays a big role in determining your rates.
-It helps lenders evaluate your ability to pay back your loans, based on your borrowing history.
+It helps a mortgage broker or a lender evaluate your ability to pay back your loans, based on your borrowing history.
 The higher your credit score, the better rates you’ll be able to get, which can lead to significant savings over the life of your mortgage.

 5) The size of your down payment can also play a role in your rates (though not as much as your credit score).
 A larger down payment can mean less risk for a lender, which may allow them to offer you lower interest rates.
 However, I always remind customers that if you have great credit and steady income, a down payment as low as 3-5% can still be a financially sound option, allowing you to start investing and building equity sooner.